 While the past may have favored the activist, there is a clear case for how brands can, and should, proactively align themselves to a challenge that is faced and tell a story that will engage their stakeholders.

 One example of this was the McDonald’s “Our Food.
 Your Questions” campaign where the public was able to ask any question they may have about the product, the process, or a wider issue.
 It was a campaign that came as a result of declining consumer traffic and a general decrease in the brand’s image, and by many measures, it was a success.

 Another more recent example though is the Burger King bullying campaign, where in-store customers who were witness to bullying while waiting for their order to be delivered were served a “bullied” Whopper Jr. Not surprising, while the vast majority of customers complained about the “bullied” Whopper Jr, 95%, only 20% of customers stepped in on the bullying of an individual.
 A powerful piece.

 SUSTAINABILITY IS THE CORE PART OF COMMUNICATION APPROACH

 The event’s featured speaker was Harriet Gaywood who is the Chief Marketing Officer at BlueDigital – Insight Shanghai, GAVE gave an overview on how the digital world changes in 2016 in China and how active users are in China using various social media platforms.

 For example, while live streaming is for awareness building, KOL is for consideration of certain brands/ products.
-Because of the rapid growth and change in demographics of digital users, it has now become a long term investment for companies to adopt strategic approach to convey their message in CSR and/ or sustainability to their targeted consumers.
+Because of the rapid growth and change in demographics of digital users, it has now become a long-term investment for companies to adopt the strategic approach to convey their message in CSR and/ or sustainability to their targeted consumers.

 For instance, she used the 2017 Michelin Road Safety Campaign to show the success of using various media platforms such as media event, radio show, PR and social media and live streaming to convey a simple and common message to attract attention and be influential among the media and the general public.